souarduino/robot_programming/README.md

 ros2 run navigation Nav_through_waypoint
 ```
 A video demostrating how the result of this detection method using yolo has been uploaded on youtube: https://youtu.be/02gSRXX2Xg4
+### 3) Report
+A summary repport is created after the run is concluded condaining the number of pothole detected and their locations.